wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-govern-information/includes/configure-retention-labels.md

 ### Description for admins

-This information is only be visible to admins who will manage this label so enter something helpful.
+This information is only visible to admins who will manage this label so enter something helpful.

 ### Description for users